bazelbuild/rules_swift/doc/proto_migration.md

 proto compiler plugin, and compile time proto library dependencies the old rules required.

-The old rules depended internally on the SwiftProtobuf and GRPC targets defined in the targets under the third_party directory.
+The old rules depended internally on the SwiftProtobuf and GRPC targets defined in the targets under the `third_party` directory.
 This was problematic for consumers who wanted to use different versions of protoc, the protoc plugins or compile time dependencies.

-Specifically, this issue came to a head when implementing support for proto targets in rules_swift_package_manager.
+Specifically, this issue came to a head when implementing support for proto targets in `rules_swift_package_manager`.
 There was a lengthy slack conversation here on the topic: https://bazelbuild.slack.com/archives/CD3QY5C2X/p1692055426375909

 The problem was that some Swift packages like Firebase have package dependencies on protobuf